abeoliver/Deep-Notakto/README.md

 A deep-reinforcement learning approach to solving mis&egrave;re combinatorial games.
-This project won the 12th Grade category at the 2018 Hoosier Science and Engineering Fair and is progressing to the
-2018 Intel International Science and Engineering Fair in May.
+This project won the 12th Grade category at the 2018 Hoosier Science and Engineering Fair and competed in the 2018 Intel International Science and Engineering Fair.
 This program was developed in conjunction with the Indiana University Computer Vision Lab.